SDLE Envoys program brings local high school students to campus to conduct research

 Since its founding in 2006, the Envoys program has impacted hundreds of high school students in Cleveland and East Cleveland schools.
-With the purpose of increasing access to STEAM for underrepresented minority students, the Envoys program supports a number of students each summer to engage in research projects on campus for three summers, from 10th grade through 12th grade.
+With the purpose of increasing access to STEAM among high school students, including those from backgrounds that are historically underrepresented in these fields, the Envoys program supports a number of students each summer to engage in research projects on campus for three summers, from 10th grade through 12th grade.

 “It's imperative that programs such as Envoys continue to bolster the likelihood of success beyond anecdotal stories,” Tariq K. Shabazz, program manager of the Solar Durability and Lifetime Extension (SDLE) Research Center, said.